Finding something on Google feels instant. Type a search, hit enter, and results show up in seconds.

 Social signals: Shares, likes, and overall engagement can be small but helpful trust indicators.

-No one factor works in isolation — it’s the combination that matters.
+No one factor works on it’s own.
+It’s the combination that matters.

 On-Page SEO